Howard Mestas' Blog Page

 This was an exciting day for me since I have studied and taught about the turning point of the Civil War for many years, yet no book, statistic, movie, or documentary, ever prepared me for what I saw with my own eyes.
 It was a humbling and haunting experience that made me feel small, yet important because I am a proud citizen of this country and one who appreciates the sacrifices made by those who came before me.

-Who can guess what would have happened if the results the battle had been different?
+Who can guess what might have happened had the results the battle been different?
 Would the north have given in and allowed for two nations?
 There was tremendous political pressure in the north for the war to end and this battle could have been the positive turning point for the Confederacy.
 After all, Robert E. Lee was on a roll with string of victories and seemed invincible.
 Bloody draft riots were emerging in New York City and the British were always on the horizon as a potential southern ally.
 What would have happened to the Constitution, would it have become a useless, meaningless peice of paper?
-And what of African Americans, would they ever have been free, and if so, to what extent?
+And what about African Americans, would they ever have been free, and if so, to what extent?
 Could there have been future wars between the two new countries?
-One thing for sure America could have never become a world power and we ourselves would have become enslaved to the evil empires that emerged in Europe and Asia in the 20th Century.
+One thing for sure America could have never become a world power and we ourselves would have been enslaved to the evil empires that emerged in Europe and Asia in the 20th Century.
 Without a doubt, the results of this battle saved the United States, and perhaps the free world.

 As pleasing as this trip was for me, I have to admit that I was disgusted with the countless monuments glorifying Confederate bravery on the battlefield.
 Perhaps markers showing the positioning of Lee’s divisions would have been appropriate, but to see exalting and lionizing statues of the enemy was insulting!
 These were not Americans fighting for state’s rights as many would have you believe, they were the worst enemy our country has ever known and they were fighting to preserve human bondage.
 They spit on our Constitution and stepped on our flag, and killed more Americans than Hitler ever could have hoped for.
 And when they murdered Lincoln, they danced in the streets.
 There should not be a statue of Lee at Gettysburg, he was the worst traitor in American History; Benedict Arnold pales by comparison.
 How sad it is that the “Federal” government has allowed this to happen.
 It only strengthens the determination of today’s hypocrites who like to wave the Confederate flag and say that it is part of their heritage.
 This is an affront to those brave Union troops who gave their lives to save the Union, and to Lincoln.
 How offending it must be to African Americans who are still recovering from centuries of slavery and from the Jim Crow laws created by the descendants of those same confederate officers and soldiers.